rpl/create-webextension/README.md

 ## Contributing

-`create-webextension` currently support only a single basic WebExtension template (which is mostly blank), but we can definitely evaluate to support some additional templates (e.g. a template which already provides a setup which includes the webextension-polyfill, babel, unit tests, linting,  webpack/browserify configurations etc.).
+`create-webextension` currently supports only a single basic WebExtension template (which is mostly blank), but we can definitely evaluate to support some additional templates (e.g. a template which already provides a setup which includes the webextension-polyfill, babel, unit tests, linting,  webpack/browserify configurations etc.).